-After reading this article, you’ll have a much better overview of Facebook ads cost in 2020, including the answers to questions:
+After reading this article, you’ll have a much better overview of:

 - How much you should pay for a Facebook ad click?

 - Which Facebook ad placements have the lowest costs?

 - How to lower the cost of Facebook ads?